wolfQK/CheckV-fork/README.md

 A: CheckV can estimate completeness but not contamination for these.
 You'll need to concatentate the contigs from each MAG into a single sequence prior to running CheckV.

 **Q: Can I use CheckV to predict (pro)viruses from whole (meta)genomes?**
 A: Possibly, though this has not been tested.

 **Q: Can I use CheckV to remove false positive viral predictions?**
 A: Probably, though this has not been tested.
+Sequences with at least 1 viral gene and more viral than host genes are likely to be true viruses.

 **Q: How should I handle putative "closed genomes" with no completeless estimate?**
 A: In some cases, you won't be able to verify the completeness of a sequence with terminal repeats or provirus integration sites.
 DTRs are a fairly reliable indicator (>90% of the time) and can likely be trusted with no completeness estimate.
 However, complete proviruses and ITRs are much less reliable indicators, and therefore require >90% estimated completeness.